 Months of entry

-The programme brings together experts in buildings survey and recording, archive research, legislation and policy, conservation, theoretical interpretation and computer modelling to deliver a dynamic course, which will equip you with the specialist skills and knowledge required for a career in researching, managing and conserving historic buildings.
+Established more than 15 years ago, this course is one of the longest-established and most respected buildings archaeology and buildings history programmes in the UK.
+It brings together experts in buildings survey and recording, archive research, legislation and policy, conservation, theoretical interpretation and computer modelling to deliver a dynamic course, which will equip you with the specialist skills and knowledge required for a career in researching, managing and conserving historic buildings.

 Qualification and course duration

 - +44 (0) 1904 323963